 When I was a young man, nearly twenty-five and frustrated with my life, I departed England without my wife, to travel on the Continent.
-It was early in February, 1575.
+It was early February, 1575.

-Her Majesty the Queen was a vain, vain woman.
-It’s hard to blame her for it, with all the years of insecurity and danger she endured, both before and after she came to her crown.
-Vanity is a boon when you’re chosen by God, and you need to make sure that no one ever forgets it.
+Imagine that.Her Majesty the Queen was a vain woman.
+It’s hard to blame her much for it, with all the years of insecurity and danger she endured, both before and after she came to her throne.
+Vanity is a boon when you’re chosen by God and you need to make sure that no one ever forgets it.
 A modest monarch makes a rotten ruler.
 (Henry VI.
 QED.)

-High on the list of Bess’s vanities were her own two hands, with their long, thin fingers.
+High on the list of Bess’s vanities were her own two hands with their long, thin fingers.
 She was always holding things – books, fans, necklaces, girdle-chains, gloves, the occasional orb and sceptre.
 She fidgeted with these props constantly (except the last two), waving them around in front of courtiers and supplicants.
 Her gestures were stagecraft, commanding the audience’s attention.
 Her fingers were wiggling bait, luring whatever fish she was angling to catch.

-My pretty poetess, were you worth the
+My silly dame, were you worth the

 Detail, attributed to John de Critz the Elder,

 of the City of London.

-Gloves were an important part of the aristocratic kit.
+In Anne’s portrait her gloves are mismatched, and one’s on, one’s off.
+You symbolic-meaning sleuths can have some fun with that.Gloves were an important part of the aristocratic kit.
 Some were worn for warmth and protection, but others were fashion items in their own right.
 The ones you see in paintings and museums are mostly of the latter type.